-Although the Black and Decker G48TD is not the best thin waffle maker out there, it makes our shortlist because it is a very versatile small kitchen appliance with the waffle making option.
-I love multi-cookers (small kitchen appliances that can perform more than one cooking function) because they save you money, space, and sometimes even time.
+Although the Black and Decker G48TD 3-in 1 Waffle Maker is not the best thin waffle maker out there, it makes our shortlist because it is a very versatile small kitchen appliance with the waffle making option.

 Black & Decker G48TD – Click here for more details

 Unlike the machines listed above, this one has more functions than just the waffle maker.
 You can use it as a grill, panini press, or griddle.
-This makes it a great piece of equipment to make full meals.
+This feature makes it a great piece of equipment to make complete meals.

 Note: Be careful not to use abrasive utensils to clean your griddle.
-You will damage the nonstick coating, and little black flecks will come off of it and into your food.
+You will damage the nonstick coating, and tiny black specks will come off of it and into your food.

 - This unit isn’t very expensive